The Difference Between Medicated and Unmedicated Chick Starter

 The only way to protect chickens from coccidiosis is to allow them to build up an immunity to it.
 Many young chicks are capable of doing this all on their own as long as they have light exposure to it during their first few weeks.
 As a result, some keepers maintain that unmedicated feed is the best solution.

 Non-medicated feed provides all the essential nutrients of its medicated counterpart without the addition of Amprolium.
-As long as your chicks are vaccinated or you’re willing to help with their immune system development from an early age, they’ll most likely manage just fine.
-Ultimately, the choice depends on your personal needs and interests.
+As long as your chicks are vaccinated or you’re willing to take a more active role in helping with their immune system development from an early age, they’ll most likely manage just fine.

 Find Our FeedContact Us Today